phillaung/phillaung/README.md

 ###  👋 Hi there, Wecome to my github
 # I'm Phil, nice to meet you

+#### I'm a LA based full stack developer with a keen eye for perfection.
+This is my personal github, and I'm studying at the General Assembly Software Engineering Bootcamp.
+I love problem solving, building programs, and working with other people.
 <!--
 **phillaung/phillaung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.